whiIe-true/Processing-Gui-Engine/README.md

   * Checkboxes
   * Sliders
   * Buttons
+  * Imagebuttons
 * Can handle multiple elements on top of each other without executing anything by a click or hover.

 # How to use
-To use it you have to put the files into your processing Project (The src files for Java or the .pde file for processing)
+To use it you have to put the files into your processing Project (either the source files or the .jar as a library include)

 First you need to create a GuiEngine object and parse the Papplet (Processing instance) to it.